 The app also provides the user with automatic screen capture with smart, full motion recording to generate robust outputs.

 The feature uses and captures on-screen motions like pointer movements, keyboard activity, and system audio to best represent simulations.
 All of the work can be done with high quality and the editing tools can be used to make the screenshots look however you want them to.

 You can either get the 30 day trial for free from the official site or purchase the full version for unlimited validity.

 DuckLink Screen Capture

 This is probably one of the smallest snipping tools available right now.
 You can take screenshots in three different ways using Duckling Screen Capture.
 These include choosing the area manually, choosing a specific window or choosing the whole screen.

-All of these can also be mapped to separate keys on your keyboard.
+All of these can also map to separate keys on your keyboard.
 You can also set custom file format for the output.
 The application is free and doesn’t provide many features like other snipping tools.
 However, this makes the DuckLink screen capture tools minimalistic and light on system resources.